Time and Attendance Agent

 |---|---|---|---|

-| R Rule-based | 13 | Channel classification + entry validation + FLSA workweek 40-hour overtime + state daily overtime + exempt status check + UK 48-hour week + EU Working Time Directive + on-call time per EuGH + anomaly detection + schedule match + regular rate of pay + meal and rest breaks + statutory notifications + payroll update + audit trail | not applicable |
+| R Rule-based | 13 | Channel classification, entry validation, FLSA and state overtime, exempt-status check, UK 48-hour week, EU Working Time Directive and CJEU on-call time, anomaly detection, schedule match, regular rate of pay, meal and rest breaks, statutory notifications, payroll update, audit trail | not applicable |

-| A AI-augmented | 0 | none - deterministic-rules | not applicable |
+| A AI-augmented | 0 | none - deterministic rules | not applicable |

-| H Human escalation | 1 | Manager review + exception approval + works council codetermination consultation | not applicable |
+| H Human escalation | 1 | Manager review, exception approval, works-council consultation | not applicable |

 Micro-Decision Table